jasonmichels/php-apache/README.md

 Docker PHP Apache base image from 5.6.9-apache php image on docker hub.

 ### Requirements
 - The root of the site points to the public folder inside the directory you attach to the image.
-Eg. /path/to/code needs to have a public/ folder with yoru index.php or index.html file
+Eg. /path/to/code needs to have a public folder with your index.php or index.html file.
+The other option is to use your own apache config.

 ### Build
 To build this image yourself from the code follow these command